Welcome to Converting to Hope: A Gentle Invitation to Taste and See

 At the end of the day, Catholics don’t believe the pope is sinless—they believe that the Holy Spirit protects the office itself from officially teaching error on faith and morals.
 That’s infallibility in a nutshell: not a guarantee that the pope is always wise, kind, or good, but a divine safeguard that ensures the Church stays anchored to truth.

-TL;DR: Catholics need a pope because Christ established the role to guard the faith and unify the Church.
+Catholics need a pope because Christ established the role to guard the faith and unify the Church.
 Some popes lived that calling heroically; others spectacularly failed.
 But the office itself—the rock Christ promised—stands firm.

 Because the Church isn’t built on Peter’s perfection.
 It’s built on God’s promise.